-The faculty consists of more than 30 accomplished musician-instructors who are dedicated to teaching in their area of expertise.
+The music faculty consists of more than 30 accomplished musician-instructors who are dedicated to teaching in their area of expertise.
 Equally skilled as performers and educators, they challenge students to develop their musical skills in solo, chamber and large ensemble performance.
-The faculty also includes dedicated music theory and composition teachers.
-The faculty have years of experience and knowledge that help them serve as role models and career advisors during a student-musician’s most formative years.
+The faculty also includes dedicated music theory, composition, and singer-songwriter teachers.
+The faculty have years of experience and knowledge that help them serve as role models and career advisors during a student-musician's most formative years.
+Read music faculty biographies.

-Percussion, wind and orchestral string musicians participate in either the Academy Orchestra or Wind Ensemble.
+Percussion, wind and orchestral string musicians participate in either the Academy Orchestra or Academy Band.
 Students may also audition for other ensembles including: jazz band, jazz combos, brass ensemble, percussion ensemble or chamber groups.
 Chamber and large ensemble experiences provide a wide range of challenging professional repertoire.

-Voice students participate in the Academy choir and may also audition for the opera workshop and chamber singers.
+Voice students participate in the Academy Choir and may also audition for the Interlochen Opera Workshop and Chamber Singers.
 Academic coursework in French or Spanish can provide additional benefits to vocalists, and a diction coach is available at various times during the year.